 - Rinse with chamomile tea: Boil five tea bags of chamomile in two cups of water and then let stand for a few minutes.
 Apply and leave in the mixture after you wash and condition your hair.

-Natural methods like lemon juice and chamomile tea aren’t a one-time solution.
+Natural methods like chamomile tea aren’t a one-time solution.
 So, you’ll have to repeat the procedure several times for desired results.

 So, Why Is My Blonde Hair Turning Brown?